MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-input/packages/input/System-keyboard.md

 ## Meta Quest specific setup

-If you are targeting Meta Quest, you will need to make a modification to `AndroidManifest.xml` for the keyboard to show up for Quest.
+If you're targeting Meta Quest, you'll need to make a modification to `AndroidManifest.xml` for the keyboard to show up for Quest.
 Please refer to [the documentation for Unity's XRI Examples repo](https://github.com/Unity-Technologies/XR-Interaction-Toolkit-Examples#androidoculus) for details.